 The Authority will conduct an annual facility evaluation, including an assessment of industrial source areas and BMPs.
-Additional BMP and facility assessments will be conducted when the Authority enters Level 1 or Level 2 discharger status for any analyte as a result of NAL exceedances.
+Additional BMP and facility assessments will be conducted if the Authority enters Level 1 or Level 2 discharger status as a result of NAL exceedances.